Looking for Cheaper Insurance?

 Which Cars have Cheaper Insurance?

-If you’re looking to reduce the cost of your insurance but don’t wont to downsize too much, the Yaris is an excellent option.
-You have the choice between diesel and petrol engines which all have relatively low emissions.
-If you want to save a little more, you can also elect to go with the efficient hybrid model.
-This will not only save you cash on fuel and insurance, but you’ll pay less tax too!
+If you’re looking to reduce the cost of your insurance but don’t want to downsize too much, the Yaris is an excellent option.
+You can choose between diesel and petrol engines, which all have relatively low emissions.
+If you want to save a little more, you can also choose the efficient hybrid model.
+This will save you cash on fuel and insurance, and you’ll pay less tax too!

 Driving a Yaris might not be the smoothest drive of your life, but you’ll fit five 5 (small) adults into this car.

-This car might be more suitable for city drivers who rack up less millage.
-Due to its size motorway driving might not be its best use.
+This car might be more suitable for city drivers who rack up less mileage.
+Due to its size, motorway driving might not be its best use.
 You’ll benefit from its lower purchase price and easier parking.

-The basic models don’t include much, so if you want features such as central locking and air conditioning, you’ll have to fork out a little extra.
-However, if you’re thinking about holding on the car for only a few years, the Mii has a good re-sale value so it might be worth the investment.
+The basic models don’t include much, so if you want central locking and air conditioning features, you’ll have to fork out a little extra.
+However, if you’re considering holding on to the car for only a few years, the Mii has a good resale value so it might be worth the investment.

-The three cars above have an insurance rating of between 1 and 3 on a scale of about 50 ratings.
+The three cars above have an insurance rating of 1 and 3 on a scale of about 50 ratings.
 Smaller cars may not be suitable for everyone, especially for families.
-But for a large amount of drivers, moving down a car size is an option that should be considered.
+But for many drivers, moving down a car size is an option that should be considered.
 Below is a list of some other cars with low insurance ratings.